microsoft/Windows-DevRel/Tutorials/winui-local-ai/6-phi-silica.md

 ![Screenshot of Configuration Manager](assets/config-manager.png)

 In this section you will use Phi Silica to generate a poem with mock image descriptions.
-The Windows Copliot Runtime APIs will be managed in a service called `AIModelService`.
+The Windows AI Foundry​ APIs will be managed in a service called `AIModelService`.
 This class will manage the initialization of the models and all the processing.
 The MainViewModel will call a method from the `AIModelService` and will receive the generated poem to then update the UI.

 Start by creating the `AIModelService`.

-1. In the Solutions Explorer, **right click** on `Models` directory > **Add**> **Class**
+3. In the Solutions Explorer, **right click** on `Models` directory > **Add**> **Class**
-1. Name the new class **AIModelService**
+4. Name the new class **AIModelService**
-1. Add to imports:
+5. Add to imports:

 ```c#
 using Microsoft.Windows.AI;